6 Types of Semiconductor Devices and their Applications

 The ability of semiconductor materials to conduct electricity is often modified by adding impurities, a process called doping, which creates regions in the material with different electrical properties.

-6 Types of Semiconductors and their Applications
+6 Types of Semiconductor Devices and their Applications

 1. Discrete Devices